krak3n/salted-docker-vagrant/README.md

 Clone the repo and ``vagrant up``

+**Note: You will need to reload the vagrant instance after the initial creation.**

 ## OSX Docker Alias

 We have to install docker on OSX, obviously it won't work as docker does not yet support OSX, however we